 Citation with stable link: Maia Kotrosits, 'Christians, Judeans, and Greeks: Christians as a descent group in the Epistle to Diognetos (second or third century CE),' Ethnic Relations and Migration in the Ancient World, last modified January 14, 2023, http://philipharland.com/Blog/?p=9069.

-Author: Unknown author, Epistle to Diognetos (link to Greek text and full English translation).
+Author: Unknown author, Epistle to Diognetos (link).

 Comments (by Maia Kotrosits): The apology or defense, which was closely associated with the notion of petitions to the emperors, was a genre taken up by certain Jesus adherents beginning in the second century CE.
 It is a somewhat theatrical form, in that it stages a scene in which the speaker is responding to apparent accusations.
 (Note that in this text, the addressee is described as “most excellent,” suggesting some higher level of social status.)
 In other words, apologies are scenes of imagined engagements or confrontations with powerful people.
 In fact, these imagined scenarios were the primary literary contexts where the meaning of being “Christian” (originally a derogatory outsider’s term but eventually a self-descriptor) was worked out – with various and mixed results.

 In this text, for instance, the author is simultaneously trying to describe what is different and what is ordinary about the people called “Christians” and their customs, particularly in relationship to Greeks and Judeans (Jews).
 This leads the author into some knotty contradictions about how Christians might be understood or recognized.
 Notably, this writer describes Christians as their own descent group (genos).

 Source of the translation: J.B.
 Lightfoot and J.R.
 Harmer, The Apostolic Fathers, 2nd edition (London: Macmillan, 1891), extensively adapted with some re-translations by Maia Kotrosits.